Margot Robbie Gets Soaking Wet In See-Through White Swimsuit

 Photos published by The Daily Mail shows the blonde beauty strutting her stuff at Eden Roc in Cannes earlier today.
 The actress traded off time between the shore and the water, having a blast while showing off her impeccable diving skills for the paparazzi.
 In most of the photos, Robbie wears her long locks down and soaking wet while showing off her killer figure.

-The I, Tonya actress looks nothing short of incredible in a one-shoulder white swimsuit that leaves little to the imagination.
+The I, Tonya actress looks nothing short of incredible in a one-shoulder, white swimsuit that leaves little to the imagination.
 Robbie’s killer abs are on display and are fully visible through the suit while her toned legs steal the show.
-The back of the suit also left little to the imagination, hugging Margot’s derriere and show off plenty of booty for the camera.
+The back of the suit also left little to the imagination, hugging Margot’s derriere to show off plenty of booty for the camera.

 While many fans took to the post to express their excitement over the movie, countless others commented on the star-studded cast.